 Wood stoves and furnaces

 If you want pure self-sufficiency, a wood stove may be the best choice.
 It is fully possible to heat even a medium-sized homestead with just wood.
 All it takes is the commitment to gathering your fuel.
 If self-chopping would be too overwhelming, or there are no easy wood sources nearby, you can always source the wood from an external supplier.
+To be on the safer side, consider a trustworthy source like bondedoil.com ensuring on-time oil delivery without hampering your overall experience.
 Modern wood stoves are efficient and, given the proper maintenance, will last for decades

 Heat pumps and HVAC units